jmcook1186/beacon-light-client/SSZ_notes.md

 For the light client server, we do not need to conduct any actual proofs, but we do need to serialize the `state` object and determine the generalized indices for the `next_sync_committee` and `finalized_root` fields, so that the multiproofs can be achieved by the light client after receiving the update object from the light server. [ssz_rs](https://github.com/ralexstokes/ssz_rs) appears to have the required functionality to SSZ serialize the `state` object.
 Below I have listed each of the keys in the `state` object and their types.

-Strings will need to be converted to vec<u8>. bitvectors can be vectors of Bools,

 <br>
 <br>